Elena-Weber/DreamCatcher/README.md

 Have you ever wanted to program your own dreams?
 Imagine you'd like to become a mermaid, a Wonder Woman, a Terminator or a dolphin for a night.
 We all know that in real life this is impossible.
 Or are you dreaming about visiting Ancient Rome or present-day North Pole?
 Not possible again!
 But wait a minute - there's nothing that you can't do in your dream.
 Human dreams have no limits and no boundaries!
 And I can help you with that.
 DreamCatcher is a workshop for dreams from the future.
 This is a single page application (SPA).
 Here is the application's functionality: it's full CRUD (a user can create, read, update and delete dreams).
 Each dream has a name and a description.
-The user can also search for a a dream, filter dreams by alphabet and creation day and change background image by clicking buttons.
+The user can also search for a dream, filter dreams by alphabet and creation day and change background image by clicking buttons.

 Installation